 - Separate the number of unique customers from the number of customers who visited the site multiple times.

-- Divide the number of unique visitors against total visits, and express as a percentage.
+- Divide the number of unique visitors against total visits, and express it as a percentage.

-Design can play a major role in the difference between a repeat customer, and a one-hit wonder.
+Design can play a major role in the difference between a returning customer, and a one-hit-wonder.
 While customers loyal to your brand may care less about the design and usability of your website (they trust in the quality of your product that much), first-timers are much more skeptical.
 Remember elements like site speed, simple navigation, and clean purchase path, all contribute to customer trust and eventual customer loyalty.

 4. Customer Lifetime Value

-Customer lifetime value (LTV) represents the difference between the total revenue that customer generates for your business minus the costs associated with acquiring that customer.
+Customer lifetime value (CLV) represents the difference between the total revenue that a customer generates for your business minus the costs associated with acquiring that customer.

-While the actual calculations involved in customer LTV can be much more complex than that, LTV ultimately boils down to one question: is what your most loyal customers spending on you worth more than what you’re spending to keep those customers loyal?
+While the actual calculations involved in customer CLV can be much more complex than that, CLV ultimately boils down to one question: is what your most loyal customers spending on you worth more than what you’re spending to keep those customers loyal?

-As you can imagine, customer LTV informs a lot of business decisions, from marketing efforts and spend to product development, to customer-facing interactions throughout the purchasing process.
+As you can imagine, customer CLV informs a lot of business decisions, from marketing efforts and spend to product development, to customer-facing interactions throughout the purchasing process.

-It can lead businesses to double down on providing an excellent start-to-finish experience for their most loyal customers, or dedicate fewer resources on building up customer segments that have historically proven less profitable.
+It can lead businesses to double down on providing an excellent start-to-finish experience for their most loyal customers or dedicate fewer resources to building up customer segments that have historically proven less profitable.

-To take calculating LTV to the next level, you’ll need a few additional figures:
+To take calculating CLV to the next level, you’ll need a few additional figures:

-- Average purchase value: or, the total revenue over a specified period divided by the number of purchases made during the same.
+- Average purchase value: or, the total revenue over a specified period divided by the number of purchases made during the same period.
 For example, if revenue for the past year is $15,000 with 300 purchases, the average purchase value is $50.